 ECO STOR in partnership with Li-Cycle Holdings Corp., and Morrow Batteries AS forms a Joint Venture to open a lithium-ion battery recycling facility in Norway.

 Trygve Burchardt, CEO of ECO STOR commented “As a leading supplier of energy storage solutions in Norway, ECO STOR, has pioneered the development of technologies that enable widespread deployment of second-life EV batteries”.
 Burchardt furthermore explains the sustainable mission ahead - "Providing batteries with a second life is a significant step on the path to delivering stable, clean, renewable energy and we are pleased to provide a complete recycling solution through our new partnership."
 The facility aims to recycle lithium-ion battery in a sufficient and sustainable manner.

 The recycling facility will have the capacity to process up to 10,000 tonnes of lithium-ion batteries per year and is expected to be operational in early 2023.
-The facility will recycle articles including (but not limited to) battery manufacturing scrap, energy storage systems and full EV packs.
+The facility will recycle articles including (but not limited to) battery manufacturing scrap, energy storage systems and full EV packs (batteries from electric vehicles).
 The partners will deliver an integrated closed loop battery production.
 Thus, offering re-use and recycling of lithium-ion batteries to the Nordic market.